 - Passport photos (biometric format)

-Step 2: Apply at Spanish Consulate (1-2 weeks)
+Step 2: Apply at a Spanish consulate (1-2 weeks)

 Schedule an appointment at the Spanish consulate in your country of residence.
 Submit your application and pay the visa fee (approximately €80-160 depending on nationality).
 Some consulates allow online appointment booking; others require phone calls or emails.

-Step 3: Wait for Approval (20 business days)
+Step 3: Wait (officially 20 business days)

 The official processing time is 20 business days, though it can take longer during peak periods.
 Some applicants report receiving decisions within 2 weeks, while others wait up to 2 months.

-Step 4: Enter Spain and Register
+Step 4: Enter Spain and register

 - Enter Spain within 90 days of visa issuance